Alistair Griffin: Recordings

 At his Christmas concert in December 2006, he released another independently recorded, three track solo CD, Finding Boethius, consisting of one co-written song, "Let Love Speak Its Name", a cover of "Hallelujah" which he regularly sings live, and an acoustic cover of "Love Will Tear Us Apart".

 Brand new versions of four of the songs which were originally recorded with his former band Albion, but never released, are included on his most recent solo CD Alistair Griffin (May 2008), again produced independently and only available to buy at live concerts during the Ivyrise tour.
 These are "Blown Away", "I Have Lived", "Silent Suicide" and "Is It Me".

 Unreleased demos of his own compositions are regularly previewed on his official Myspace.

 Griffin's third single "Just Drive" entered the UK Singles Chart at number 38, after being played in full over the BBC's Formula One montage at the end of the 2010 Abu Dhabi Grand Prix.
 The track was produced with David Watts at the Oakwood Studios, York.
-"Just Drive" is the title song for Sky Sports' F1 coverage.
+"Just Drive" used to be the title song for Sky Sports' F1 coverage.

 In July 2012, he released his second solo album Albion Sky, on the label Dramatico Entertainment.

 Griffin's song "Always, No.1" was played in full over the BBC's F1 montage at the end of the 2012 Brazilian Grand Prix and in 2014 was played in a tribute to the F1 driver Jules Bianchi who had an accident months before, in the channel of a Spanish YouTuber called Efeuno (Formula One in English).

 Griffin wrote "The Road", the official song of the 2014 Tour de France which he recorded with Girls Aloud's Kimberley Walsh.